-Meena Khandelwal is best known for her research on Hindu religious renunciation.
-This work resulted in an ethnography entitled Women in Ochre Robes (SUNY Press 2004) that focuses on the everyday lives of women initiated into sannyasa, a particularly radical variety of Hindu asceticism.
-Sannyasa entails the renunciation of marriage, family ties, wealth, caste, and professional status for a life of celibacy and spiritual discipline.
-This book explores the complex gendering of a tradition that, on the one hand, was created by and for elite men, and, on the other, claims to transcend gender.
-Although, historically, women have been excluded from sannyasa, female renunciants (sannyasinis) comprise a substantial minority of contemporary initiates.
-Khandelwal’s research suggests that sexuality and celibacy are mutually implicated and that abstinence should be considered within the field of sexuality studies.
+Meena Khandelwal is best known for her pioneering research on Hindu celibacy and monastic life that puts gender at the center.
+Her book Women in Ochre Robes (SUNY Press 2004) focuses on the everyday lives of women initiated into sannyasa—one of several traditions of Hindu renunciation.
+These women walk away from marriage, family ties, wealth, caste, and professional status for a life of celibacy and spiritual discipline.
+Paradoxically, sannyasa is a monastic tradition created by and for elite men, but claims to transcend gender –in part because ‘the soul’ is neither male nor female.
+Khandelwal’s research suggests that sexuality and celibacy are mutually implicated and that abstinence should be accounted for in the field of sexuality studies.
 She co-edited a volume with Sondra Hausner and Ann Grodzins Gold entitled Women’s Renunciation in South Asia (Palgrave Macmillan 2006).
 A South-Asian edition of this book was published with the title Nuns, Yoginis, Saints and Singers (Zubaan 2007).
-Khandelwal has also published on the transnational aspects of Hindu renunciation, including an essay on foreign swamis who have migrated to India (2007) and another on cosmopolitanism in the yoga capital of the world (2012).
-In keeping with her view that sexuality and abstinence are mutually constituted, she has published “Arranging Love: Interrogating the Vantage Point in Cross-Border Feminism” in Signs (2009); this essay examines western discourses of arranged marriage and argues for combining the insights of area studies and transnational frameworks.
+Khandelwal has also published on transnational aspects of Hindu renunciation, including an essay on foreign swamis who have migrated to India (Identities 2007).
+Her essay “The Cosmopolitan Guru: Spiritual Tourism and Ashrams in Rishikesh” examines cosmopolitanism in the yoga capital of the world (in The Guru in South Asia ed. by Copeman and Ikegama, 2012).

 Introduction to Cultural Anthropology